heersoni1025/Tap-App-Swift/README.md

 Images: apple, dog, egg, etc.

 Acknowledgements
-The original idea was inspired by a Udemy video
+The original idea was inspired by a Udemy video, but modifications were made to feature skills.